 All follow up videos for explanation are on your bikes respective page.
 Go to "The bikes" tab at the top and then pick out your bike for more specific info.
-Also there is now a "FAQ" page for the most asked questions, that you may find helpful.

 Above is some dyno proof that the PQP end cap works.
 The top set of lines ( purple and pink) are the torque readings.
 Pretty good and you can see the very top line is the torque of just the Big power kit ( big throttle body) and the PQP end cap.
 The pink line below that is the stock xcfw end cap.